 Engineering Students Building a Better World, One Community at a Time

+EWB-USA PSU’s current international work focuses primarily in Ethiopia and Nicaragua.
 We work with local governments and community leaders to identify problems we can address.
-After extensive assessment and data collection, we work with professional mentors and faculty advisors to design an effective yet simple engineering solution, which we then propose to the community and government.
+After extensive assessment and data collection, we work with professional mentors and faculty advisors to design an effective engineering solution, which we then propose to the community and government.
 When stakeholders have agreed on a solution, EWB-USA PSU works to raise the funding necessary to build the project and supervises its implementation.